DanielTockan/Crypto-Tracker/README.md

         })}
 ```

-Each coin was an object within an array retunred from the API, and as a result had its own row with identical styling.
+Each coin was an object within an array returned from the API, and as a result had its own row with identical styling.

 A use Effects hook (axios) was utilised to fetch the data from the API.